RyanBrown2/ainb/README.md

 Usage: ./ainb_to_yaml <file>
 ```

 Note: This tool will output data from the .ainb file into a .yml file.
 This is mainly just for file insight.
-At some point, I will most likely create a more graphical application that supports file editing.
+At some point, I am working on a graphical application that supports file editing.

 ## CMake Usage
 Add the following to your CMakeLists.txt file: